 Tampa, Florida.
 The real estate consists of 3.5 acres of land, a building with gross area of 122,000 square feet, and a four-level parking garage.
-This facility is used by us and our U.S. subsidiaries and serves as our principal executive and operational office.
-In addition, we lease an aggregate of approximately 45,000 square feet to non-affiliates.
+This facility is used by us and our U.S. subsidiaries and serves as our headquarters.
+In addition, we lease an aggregate of approximately 42,500 square feet to non-affiliates.